Feathers (novel): Reception

 Feathers was well received by critics and the public alike.
 The book was a Newbery Honor book in 2008.
 Robin Smith, of Book Page, said that the book filled him with "joy and hope."
 Norah Piehl, of Kids Reads, reviewed the book saying, "Set against the music, politics and conflicts of the early 1970s, Jacqueline Woodson's exceptional new novel grounds universal ideas in a particular time and place."
 Matt Berman, of Common Sense Media stated the book is beautifully written, lyrical, thoughtful, at times even wise and that it will also be loved by adults.
 One reviewer raved about the book but said "While the subject matter isn't as controversial as some of Woodson's others it might lead a child living in today's society to have questions about race, segregation and religion".

 Overall, the book gets mostly high praise, and Jacqueline Woodson is hailed for her beautiful style of writing.
 One fan says Woodson writes "pages of poetry" and "without any heavy-handedness or manipulation".

 Other books by Woodson

 Jaqueline Woodson has written 29 books spanning from picture books to young adult fiction.
 Her books have received numerous awards such as the Caldecott Honor, Newbery Honor, and the Coretta Scott King Award.
-Feathers most resembles her novel Locomotion in which she "tackled grief, trauma, death survival, and hope". all in a very short book.
+Feathers most resembles her novel Locomotion in which she "tackled grief, trauma, death survival, and hope". all in a short book.
 Feathers is also short but addresses big concepts of "hope, healing, faith, and understanding".
 Both of the books are around 115 pages and adequately handle their difficult topics.